-Fine dust particles can best be prevented by regularly vacuuming the house and making sure your ventilation is working properly.
-Be sure to continuously ventilate and regularly clean or replace the ventilation vents.
-Also, don’t forget to change your vacuum cleaner bag.
+Fine dust can best be prevented by vacuuming the house often and making sure your ventilation is sufficient.
+Make sure to continuously ventilate and clean and/or replace the ventilation vents with regularity.
+Also, do not forget to change your vacuum cleaner bag on a regular basis.

 Carbon monoxide (CO)

-Carbon monoxide (CO) is a colorless odorless gas that is formed by incomplete burning of carbon-based fuels.
-Incomplete burning happens in all fires but also in (efficient) appliances.
+Carbon monoxide (CO) is a colorless odorless gas formed by the incomplete burning of carbon-based fuels.
+Incomplete burning happens in all fires, including very efficient ones.

-The most common sources of carbon monoxide are central heating systems and kerosene and gas space heaters such as geysers and boilers.
-Other sources of CO are gas stoves and the fireplace.
-Additionally, CO can enter the house via leaking chimneys and vents.
-Tobacco smoke is another source of carbon monoxide.
+The most common sources of carbon monoxide are: the central heating systems, and kerosene and gas space heaters such as boilers and geysers, gas stoves, and the fireplace.
+Additionally, carbon monoxide can enter the house via leaking chimneys and vents.
+Tobacco smoke is also a source of CO.

 Health effects of carbon monoxide

-Carbon monoxide, when inhaled, quickly enters the bloodstream and reduces the blood’s ability to carry oxygen.
-This results in oxygen deprivation which can be deadly in high doses and causes all kinds of health effects.
-The following figure shows the health effects of CO exposure related to an increase of CO exposure. (source: World Health Organisation)
+When inhaled, CO quickly enters the bloodstream and reduces its ability to transport oxygen.
+This results in a loss of oxygen, which can be deadly in high doses.
+In lower doses it can cause all kinds of health effects.
+The following figure shows the health effects of CO exposure. (source: World Health Organisation)

-Keep in mind that health effects depend on many factors such as level of exposure, duration of exposure, and the overall health of the person exposed.
+Keep in mind that health effects depend on many factors such duration and the overall health of the person.

-Exposure to carbon monoxide can be minimized by taking care of the following:
+Exposure to CO can be minimized by doing the following:

 - ventilate constantly